What Causes ECU Failure?

 • Non-OEM parts

 Any water making its way into the control box is most likely a form of rainwater or condensation.
-You could also have problems from other non-natural sources, like car washes.
+You could also have problems from other artificial sources, like car washes.

-Water can either hinder the efficient functioning of the circuit or result in the formation of copper dendrites.
+Water can either impede the efficient functioning of the circuit or result in the formation of copper dendrites.
 These connections extend across various parts of the PCB, causing a brief circuit.
-They subsequently merge and explode, generating a minuscule spark.
+They subsequently merge and explode, generating a tiny spark.

 Common sense should tell anyone that water and electricity don’t mix.
-The end result is almost always bad.
+The ultimate result is almost always bad.

 ECU Failure Causes: Electrical Overloads